pandas-dev/pandas/doc/source/getting_started/intro_tutorials/02_read_write.rst

     titanic.head(8)

-To see the first N rows of a ``DataFrame``, use the :meth:`~DataFrame.head` method with the required number of rows (in this case 8) as argument.
+To see the first N rows of a ``DataFrame``, use the :meth:`~DataFrame.head` method with the required number of rows (in this case 8) as an argument.

 .. raw:: html